 Hey, I’m Calix!
-I’m a 16 y/o software engineer with a passion for startups and B2C SaaS products, building projects like Hours - the best virtual studying platform for students.
+I’m a 16 y/o software engineer with a passion for startups and B2C SaaS products, launching new projects and ventures on Launch Tech LLC - a consumer-centric venture incubator.

-I've had my work featured in Morning Brew, got my first company Ortexo acquired, landed my first SWE internship when I was 14, and have been offered partnerships with some of the biggest communities and companies in EdTech.
+I've sold 2 companies by 16, had my work featured in Morning Brew, landed my first SWE internship when I was 14, and have been offered partnerships with some of the biggest communities and companies in edtech.

 Developed an interest in ethical hacking and penetration testing and learned everything from online courses.